-Parents usually travel approximately one month after the Ministry issues a “Letter to get Personally Acquainted” to begin the adoption process in Latvia.
+Parents will travel within one month after the Ministry issues a “Letter to get Personally Acquainted” or “Warrant” beginning the adoption process in Latvia.
+The letter is typically issued within one week of accepting a referral.
 Parents spend 19 to 26 days in-country for care and supervision time, or a bonding period with the child.
 During your in-country stay, you will live in an apartment.
 You will be visited at least one to three times during this care and supervision period by the court appointed social worker.
 At the end of this bonding trip, you will appear a second time in court.
 In this court visit, the court will decide the adoption is in the best interest of the child to move forward, as well as approve the child to return back to your home on a hosting visit.
 This visit is considered an extension of the care and supervision period.
 While it is not required, many families decide to bring their child back to the United States.

 The third trip is for your US Embassy required visa interview.
 One parent and the child MUST travel on this trip.
-The trip can be scheduled approximately 5 to 6 weeks after your second trip and lasts approximately 7 days.
+The trip is usually scheduled approximately 6-8 weeks after your second trip and lasts approximately

 When it is time to travel we will assist you with recommendations for travel.
 Accommodations (typically an apartment) and transportation (train, intercountry flights, etc.) in Latvian will be coordinated by the facilitator.
 You are responsible for intercountry transportation costs (plane, train).
 Adoptive parents are responsible for shared accommodations (apartment) with the facilitator, and paying for meals and transportation costs for the representative while in Latvian.
 This is estimated in the per day/diem fee of $100-150, dependent on region.